FGHaider/pyssp_standard/README.md

 ### SSM

 #### Example
-Here a ssm file is opened and checked whether is it is compliance with SSP standard.
+Here a ssm file is opened and checked if it is compliant with the SSP standard.

 ```python
 with SSM(file_path) as file: